gsmartensson/hippocampal_subfield_division/README.md

 # Hippocampal subfield division script
 Matlab script used for hippocampal subfield division described in "Atrophy of the Posterior Subiculum Is Associated with Memory Impairment, Tau-and Aβ Pathology in Non-demented Individuals" by Lindberg et al. (2017).

-The script currently only works on MRI brain images segmented using FreeSufer 6.0.
+The script currently only works on MRI brain images segmented using FreeSufer 6.0 processed with -hippocampal-subfields-T1 flag.
 It requires the folders of all segmented images to be placed in the same folder.
 A user needs to specify the path to this folder and output .csv file names in script.

 If using this script in research, please cite: